ignaciodeza/qNoise/README.md

 *Have fun!*

+## License

+This project is licensed under the **MIT License**.
+For the full terms, see the [LICENSE](https://github.com/ignaciodeza/qNoise/blob/main/LICENSE) file in the repository root.

-Copyright (c) 2021, Juan Ignacio Deza
+Copyright (c) 2021-2025, J. Ignacio Deza

 email: ignacio.deza@uwe.ac.uk